cliffordx/legalbai/pages/Grammar Nazi.md

 - Here's the thing.
 When I publish my [[graph]] here, sometimes or often there are typos, that's a given and I sometimes missed it but mostly I double check but you can't be sure.
-- If you can help me out, thank you and [reach out to me here](((de1311b9-7141-4a55-950c-2ffe17d350c0))) or send an email to `cresupport@gmail.com.`
+- If you can help me out, thank you.
+You can [reach me here](((de1311b9-7141-4a55-950c-2ffe17d350c0))) or send an email to `cresupport@gmail.com.`
-- Typos and specially wrong grammar are annoying right?
-I can relate because I got annoyed myself too but when it comes to my own grammar?
-Hahaha, I suck.
+- Mistakes and wrong grammar are so annoying, right?
+I can relate because I also get annoyed, but when it comes to my own writing?
+Haha, I'm terrible at it.
 - So help me make me a better "grammar nazi," deal?
 - Below is a screenshot of what I learned when you are reading critically.
-It is not a typo (though there are lot throughout the book) but an [anthropomorphism](https://www.collinsdictionary.com/us/dictionary/english/anthropomorphism) where the animals were interchanged. (*Read* [Explanation](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox))
+It is not a typo (though there are lot throughout the book) but an [anthropomorphism](https://www.collinsdictionary.com/us/dictionary/english/anthropomorphism) where the animals were interchanged. (*Read* [Explanation: The Hedgehog and the Fox](https://en.wikipedia.org/wiki/The_Hedgehog_and_the_Fox))
-- I'm not bashing the author, perhaps it got lost in the press or the editor was lazy, or paid less.
+- I'm not bashing the author; the errors may have crept in during the publishing process or the editor may have lacked time or resources to thoroughly proofread the book.
 - ![IMG_4871.jpg](../assets/IMG_4871_1666777702220_0.jpg)
 - iIf you happen to have or want to know which book is this, it's from the book, "**Forester of Nations The Last Resort"** page 65 of **Chapter Two**: *From The Groves of Academe To the Corridors of Power*.
 - It's a good book I really recommend it but a little bit pricey.
-- There are typos throughout the book but I can live it with it.
+- There are typos throughout the book but I can live with it.
 How about you?
 So there's that.
 - Thanks for reading. — *Paksiteer*